boehs/oasis/The .tech trap.md

 ## This was avoidable

-Pay for the domain you want from the start, don't fa for this trap getting stuck between two horrible options
+Pay for the domain you want from the start, don't fall for this trap of getting stuck between two horrible options

 ## See Also